Alexander Boteler: Death and legacy

-Boteler died in Shepherdstown, West Virginia, on May 8, 1892, months after his wife of five decades and was interred with her at Elmwood Cemetery.
+Boteler died in Shepherdstown, West Virginia, on May 8, 1892.
 Duke University's library holds the Boteler family's papers.
 His diary is in the William Elizabeth Brooks Collection in the Library of Congress.

 The ruins of Boteler's cement mill still exist and were bought in 2011 by a coalition of government and nonprofit groups, with the intention of adding that site to the Antietam National Battlefield Park.
 The former site of "Fountain Head" overlooking the Potomac River became the site for the gazebo in Morgans Grove Park.
 Only the spring house (constructed by his father in 1831) remains from Boteler's lifetime.
 The fairs continued annually after Boteler sold the acreage in 1889, but came on hard times in 1931, so the property was sold to a farmer circa 1941.
 The Shepherdstown Men's Club bought 20 acres in 1961 for use as a civic park; a gazebo was built on the overlook where the Fountain Head manor house had once stood.
 Shepherd College in 1952 erected a male residence hall and named it for Boteler, but it was demolished in 1990 when asbestos was discovered.